Web www.archontology.org

 Term: 12 Jul 1950 - 10 Mar 1951

-Chronology: 11 Jul 1950, endorsed by vote of the Assemblée nationale (National Assembly), session of the Assembly, Palais-Bourbon, Paris [1]
+Chronology: 11 Jul 1950, endorsed by the vote of investiture, session of the Assemblée nationale (National Assembly), Palais-Bourbon, Paris [1]

 12 Jul 1950, appointed on the list of members of the Council of Ministers, decree of the President of the Republic [2]

-10 Mar 1951, ceased to exercise the duties of office upon the appointment of successor [3]
+10 Mar 1951, ceased to exercise the functions of office upon the appointment of a successor [3]

 Term: 11 Aug 1951 - 20 Jan 1952

-Chronology: 8 Aug 1951, endorsed by vote of the Assemblée nationale (National Assembly), session of the Assembly, Palais-Bourbon, Paris [4]
+Chronology: 8 Aug 1951, endorsed by the vote of investiture, session of the Assemblée nationale (National Assembly), Palais-Bourbon, Paris [4]

 11 Aug 1951, appointed on the list of members of the Council of Ministers, decree of the President of the Republic [5]

-20 Jan 1952, ceased to exercise the duties of office upon the appointment of successor [6]
+20 Jan 1952, ceased to exercise the functions of office upon the appointment of a successor [6]

 Biography: